Get the Best NJ Home Loan

 - New Furnace or Central Air Conditioning

 The FHA 203k loan does not provide financing for ground-up construction projects or funding for the completion of a home construction project on a home that’s never had a certificate of occupancy.
-See our section on Construction Loans page to learn more about the ways SunQuest can help you with NJ construction loans and NY construction loans.
+See our section on Construction Loans page to learn more about the ways SunQuest can help you with NJ construction loans.

 The Federal Housing Administration (FHA) is a division of the U.S. Department of Housing and Urban Development (HUD) that provides insurance policies to guarantee 100% of the payment of a loan in the event of default.
 FHA insures mortgages on single family and multifamily homes including manufactured homes and hospitals.
 It is the largest insurer of mortgages in the world, insuring over 34 million properties since its inception in 1934.
 FHA insurance protects the lender.

-Many first time home buyers in New Your and New Jersey find that an FHA loan is the best mortgage for them.
+Many first time home buyers in New Jersey find that an FHA loan is the best mortgage for them.

 FHA mortgage loans provide advantages not available through conventional loans: